 - Stay connected.
 If you have a persistent child, it’s a matter of integrity to her not to quit.
 So if there is something she needs to give up on (whether it’s your toddler going after that breakable across the room, your preschooler running away from you in the parking lot, or your elementary schooler shouting out answers in class) give her something she wants even more to go after instead.
 Usually, what kids want most is that warm, rewarding relationship with mom and dad, as long as you work to re-connect, especially when you’ve felt worn down and angry.

 - Teach your child to take a break.
 As Albert Schweitzer said, “A man can do only what a man can do.
 But if he does that each day he can sleep at night and do it again the next day.”
 Teach your child to monitor his mood and take a break when he needs to.
 “We’re both getting frustrated, so let’s take a break.
 We’ll tackle this again tomorrow.”
 Sooner or later, he’ll make a break-through, and it’s not a bad idea to stop before he gets too frustrated.

 Persistence is unfortunately a two-edge sword.
 There are probably times in your child’s life when you wish they were less persistent because it makes handling their behaviours much harder from a parenting perspective.
-As much as we would like to crush these behaviours, it is important to remember that persistence has its value and when your child is older, you will appreciate his persistence.
+As much as we would like to crush these behaviours, it is important to remember that persistence has its value and when your child is older, you will appreciate it.